-An increase in temperature will in turn decrease the voltage to the fan.
-The difference in pressure is detected by the differential analogue pressure switch (DAPS) and alters the voltage produced from it and transmits this to the pcb.
-The pcb will in turn decrease the voltage reaching the modulator coil causing the gas rate to be lowered in proportion to the fan speed.
-If the temperature rise is too great the fan and gas valve will turn off completely.
+An increase in temperature will in turn decrease the voltage reaching the modulator coil, causing the gas rate to be lowered.
+If the temperature rise is too great the gas valve can turn off completely.

-Conversely a fall in temperature of the primary and domestic hot water will increase voltage to the fan and this in turn increases the gas rate accordingly.
+Conversely a fall in temperature of the primary and domestic hot water will increase the voltage to the modulator coil and this in turn increases the gas rate accordingly.